Last Updated on October 4, 2023 by Editorial Team

 Debates have always been a helpful way to arrive at numerous conclusions.
 A debate enables one to think out of the box and also accept other people’s opinions.

-- To conduct this activity, divide the participants in groups of 2 members each
+- To conduct this activity, divide the participants into groups of 2 members each

 - Set challenging topics for every set of participants